nitinigi2/golang-learning/practice/microservice/Readme.md

 # Run this application run in terminal:

-Create a folder named mysqldb : this folder will be used for database persistance

     1) docker compose up               //this will run 2 containers, 1 for webapp and 1 for mysql db

     2) Once mysql container is running :